-We conducted 100 simulation trials with randomly chosen help-site locations.
-To ensure a fair comparison within each trial, a single, consistent starting scenario was established for the fleet.

-This involved spawning six forklift robots at random initial positions and distributing total of twelve PNP tasks among the fleet according to a global schedule, $\schedule\orig$.
-We pre-compute the schedule using the \say{Oracle} baseline to find a near-optimal solution to the MRTA problem.
-When a help task $\proposition\help$ arises, the Oracle finds a new via ILS metaheuristics, as detailed\footnote{The algorithm table can be found in \cref{alg:oracle}} in \cite{lourencco2003iterated}.

-Our method and the three distinct baselines were then evaluated against this identical initial setup: (B1) The ILS-based global planner \say{Oracle}, (B2) the closet forklift to the help site solves for the optimal path via MILP, and (B3) a hybrid approach where help task is assigned to the closet agent, but the Oracle is allowed to re-optimize all other tasks.
+We conducted 100 simulation trials with randomly chosen help-site locations, with a single starting scenario to ensure fair comparison within each trial.
+We spawn six forklift robots at random initial positions and distribute twelve PNP tasks among them per a global schedule, $\schedule\orig$.
+We pre-compute the schedule using the \say{Oracle} baseline to find a near-optimal solution.
+When a help task $\proposition\help$ arises, the Oracle finds a new schedule via Iterated Local Search (ILS) metaheuristics, as detailed\footnote{The algorithm table can be found in App.\ref{app:oracle}} in \cite{lourencco2003iterated}.
+Our method and the three distinct baselines were evaluated against this identical initial setup: (B1) The ILS-based global planner \say{Oracle}, (B2) the closest forklift to the help site solves for the optimal path via MILP, and (B3) a hybrid approach where the help task is assigned to the closest agent, but the Oracle re-optimizes all other tasks.